Discover 9 Secret Health Benefits of Kiwi

-It is called “kiwi” because of its similarity to the bird of the same name, which is very popular in Oceania.
-It is a more than delicious fruit, whose flavor, according to those that know of it, is a perfect combination between a banana, strawberry, and pineapple.
-Find out more about the benefits of kiwi in the following article.
+They’re called “kiwis” because of their similarity to the bird of the same name, which is very popular in Oceania.
+A kiwi is more than just a delicious fruit with a flavor that’s a perfect combination of banana, strawberry, and pineapple.
+Today, we’re going to tell you about some of the secret health benefits of kiwi.

 Benefits of kiwi: antioxidants and vitamin C

 These are the two main nutrients in kiwi.
 It has 98 mg of vitamin C per 100 grams, which is more than oranges and lemons (almost double).
 Guavas and redcurrant are the only fruits that have more that.
 One piece of kiwi contains more than 80% of an adult’s daily value of vitamin C.

 We suggest eating it in the morning for breakfast.
 Some of its properties include: a boost to vitamin C, lowered hypertension, and prevention of cancer, allergies, and colds.